-Two hundred and ten HD patients included in this study.
-They had been HD inserted in Medical Department at Central Hospital (Tripoli) and private clinics at intensive care units from January, 2017 to January, 2018.
-Verbal consent was obtained from each patient before collecting data.
+Two hundred ten HD patients included in this study.
+They had been HD inserted in Medical Department at Tripoli Central Hospital and private clinics at Intensive Care Units from January 2017 - January 2018.
 The sites of HD catheter insertion were at internal jugular, femoral and subclavian veins.
 Patients included were divided randomly as they presented and according to the suitable site of HD insertion into three groups.
 Group-A patients had HD catheter inserted into jugular veins.
 Group-B patient had HD catheter inserted into subclavian veins, and group-C had HD catheter inserted into femoral veins.
-The patients had their first HD session at the Central Hospital, HD unit.
-Those patients who had complications and dialyzed at other HD centers were sent back to Central Hospital for catheter insertion, change or removal and new catheter insertion at another site.
+The patients had their first HD session at the Tripoli Central Hospital HD patients unit.
+Those who had complications and dialyzed at other HD centers were sent back to Central Hospital for catheter inspection, change or removal and new catheter insertion at another site.
 Patients' complaints as fever, pain at insertion and/or after insertion, blockage of either one lumen or two lumens, pus discharge, and significant amount of blood loss during insertion or after insertion, and during HD from the catheter insertion point and other complaints, or notes from follow up doctors were recorded in a form given to the patients.
 Patients had obvious evidence of infection, severe bleeding from catheter insertion site or other sites were usually admitted in the hospital and managed accordingly.

+Statistical analysis

-Statistical analysis: the data were processed in Excel Microsoft program and Statistical analysis using descriptive methods was done by using IBM-SPSS statistical package version 18 program (SPSS inc., Chicago III, USA).
+The data were processed in Excel Microsoft program and Statistical analysis using descriptive methods was done by using IBM-SPSS statistical package version 18 program (SPSS inc., Chicago III, USA).